yyyujintang/yyyujintang.github.io/_pages/about.md

 Hope we can have better Video Understanding and Prediction ability with LLM and accelerate the coming of AGI!

+*'She is a first-generation college student in a small city in western China who grew up against adversity.
+She constantly overcomes environmental resistance, builds a strong spiritual core, and pushes herself to grow and progress with self-drive and self-discipline.
+She has tremendous leadership and vitality and has inspired thousands of people.
+Thinking before practice, iterating quickly in action, she aims to make beneficial changes to the world with artificial intelligence and promote social justice.'*

 I'm actively applying for US CS Ph.D. positions in 2025 Fall.
 Feel free to email me for academic cooperations or potential interviews.

 # 📖 Educations